onflow/contract-updater/README.md

 - A Cadence 1.0 compatible contract serving as an update to your existing contract.
 Extending our example, if you're staging `A` in address `0x01`, you should have a contract named `A` that is Cadence 1.0 compatible.
 See the references below for more information on Cadence 1.0 language changes.
 - Your contract as a hex string.
-  - Included in this repo is a Python util to hex-encode your contract which outputs your contract's code as a hex string.
-With Python installed, run:
-    ```sh
-    python3 ./src/get_code_hex.py <PATH_TO_YOUR_CONTRACT>
-    ```
+You can get this by running `./hex-encode.sh <CONTRACT_FILENAME>` - **be sure to explicitly state your contract's import addresses!**

 ### Staging Your Contract Update